WaylonWalker/waylonwalkerv2/src/pages/blog/creating-the-kedro-preflight-hook.md

 # Installation

 As this is part of an upcoming release you will need to get the library straight from github.
+Since this is not a stable release of `kedro` I cannot express the importance of using a virtual environment enough.
+Trying to install this version in the same place that you are trying to develop a pipeline potentially break your existing working development environment.

 ``` bash
 conda create -n kedro0160 -y